THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 I consider self-awareness and emotional intelligence two cornerstones of effective, fearless leadership.

-In my leadership coaching books and posts, I have defined self-awareness as the ability to be introspective and recognize feelings as they happen.
+In my leadership coaching books and posts, I have defined self-awareness as the ability to be introspective and recognize feelings as they occur.
 I have always considered self-awareness to be the key to self-confidence.
-It allows leaders to exercise self-regulation and management, as well as empathy.
+Self-awareness allows leaders to exercise self-regulation, management, and empathy.

 Self-awareness unlocks social skills, motivating leaders to pursue their goals with passion.
 These inner-core leadership traits combine to form emotional intelligence, creating an outer-core leadership competency that boosts leaders’ ability to engage, motivate, and inspire their teams.